wp-plugins/wangguard/readme.txt

 WangGuard Always will be free for personal use, this means that whenever you have less than 500 daily registrations or you make less than $200/month, you never have to pay anything for WangGuard.

-Over 22.500.000+ Splogger/unwanted users blocked in just 2 years!
+Over 23.500.000+ Splogger/unwanted users blocked in just 2 years.

 WangGuard already is blocking 99.90% of sploggers and unwanted users.